Online Therapy for Trauma, Grief, and Neurodivergence Across Oregon

 A minimalistic illustration of a crescent moon made of botanical leaves and surrounded by stars and sparkles.

-My Education
+My Background

 where & what I studied

-Rather than applying a one-size-fits-all model, I strive to meet clients where they are, allowing their goals, values, identities, and lived experiences to guide the work in every session, making it adaptable, flexible, and human.
+Rather than applying a one-size-fits-all model, I strive to meet clients where they are, allowing their goals, values, identities, and lived experiences to guide the work in every session: making it adaptable, flexible, and human.

-My path into the mental health field was shaped by earlier studies in agriculture, public health, and (poetry) writing at Oregon State University (go beavs!), where I became deeply aware of the disparities in access to care, particularly in rural and marginalized communities similar to my own background and upbringing.
+I hold a Master of Clinical Mental Health Counseling from George Fox University, a CACREP-accredited program.
+My path into the mental health field was shaped by my earlier studies in agriculture, veterinary medicine, public health, and (poetry) writing at Oregon State University (go beavs!), where I became deeply aware of the disparities in access to care, especially mental health care, particularly in rural and marginalized communities similar to my own background and upbringing.

 Focus &